Canon RF 35mm F1.4 L VCM Lens Review

 In-Depth Review

 To Canon's credit, the long-available Canon EF 35mm f/1.4L II USM Lens is an outstanding performer and easily adaptable to R-series cameras.
+So, technically, this need was covered.

-Why the popularity?
+Why such popularity?

 Focal Length